MBC Newsdesk

 MBC Newsdesk is a South Korean television news broadcasting show broadcast by MBC.
-Originally anchored by Park Geun-sook, it aired from October 5, 1970 to present.
+It aired from October 5, 1970 to present.
 The newscast aired at 7:40 pm KST on Weekdays and 7:55 pm KST on Weekends.
 Jo Hyun-yong and Kim Su-ji serves as the currently anchors for weekdays and Kim Kyung-ho and Kim Cho-rong serves as the currently anchors for weekdays.
-It recently celebrated its 50th anniversary, making it the longest-running newscast in South Korean television.